 Boston Pub Struggles To Stay In Business As Other Establishments Stay Closed

-Few people have been looking forward to colleges reopening – and staying open — this fall, as much as the adults who run Cornwall's Tavern in Boston's Kenmore Square.
+Few people have been looking forward to colleges reopening – and staying open — this fall, as much as the people who run Cornwall's Tavern in Boston's Kenmore Square.
 A go-to for students and faculty at Boston University, the family-owned pub has been counting on the back-to-school crowds to help it survive.
 In an industry hard-hit by the pandemic, it's a test Cornwall's can't afford to fail.

 "It's a frightening time," said Pam Beale, who owns the place with her husband John.
 "It feels like the earth is moving under your feel all the time."